IlyushaZ/not-back-contest/README.md

 -cacheCheckouts
    	Set to cache limiter info.
 May be useful when single item is requested many times.
 -checkoutTimeout duration
-   	How long item can be reserved by user in format that can be parsed by go's time.ParseDuration. (default 3m0s) -itemsPerSale int
+   	How long item can be reserved by user in format that can be parsed by go's time.ParseDuration. (default 30s) -checkoutsBatchSize int
+   	Number of checkout attempts to be stored in buffer before being flushed. (default 500) -checkoutsFlushInterval duration
+   	How ofter checkouts buffer should be flushed. (default 10s) -itemsPerSale int
-   	Number of items per sale. (default 10000) -limiterFailOpen
+   	Number of items per sale (only for items-generator). (default 10000) -limiterFailOpen
    	Set to make limiter allow request if failed to check limits.
 -listenAddr string